 When it comes to enrolling in a Medicare Supplement plan, you want to line up your enrollment to begin the same month that your Medicare Part B begins.
 This way, your coverage is streamlined, and you aren’t left with any gaps in your coverage which can lead to unexpected medical bills.
 When your Part B begins, you have six months to enroll in a Medicare Supplement plan without having to answer any health questions.
 These six months are absolutely crucial if you have any underlying health conditions that may pose a problem for medical underwriting.
 If you apply after your 6-month window, you will have to answer a list of health questions, provide a list of your prescriptions, and likely complete a telephone interview, giving the insurance company the ability to either approve or deny your coverage at their discretion.

 Things to Know Before You Purchase a Plan

 If you want to enroll in this plan or another Medigap plan, you should consider at least five things before you go forward and make a purchase.

 - Before you can enroll in Plan N, you must have your enrollment in Medicare Part A and B completed.

 - Medigap policies will only cover one person.
 Therefore, if you have a spouse, you will need to purchase a different policy for them.
-Luckily, many companies provide spouses with discounts on premiums, known as household discounts.
+Many companies provide spouses with discounts on premiums, known as household discounts.

 Is MediGap Plan N the Right Coverage for You?

 When it comes to deciding whether Medicare Supplement Plan N is the right fit for you, there are a few factors to consider.
 One large important factor is cost.
-Medicare Supplement Plan typically has an affordable premium, but you want to compare the premium to the next highest coverage level (Plan G) to see which plan would be most cost-efficient in the long-run.
-If you have a high medical need and have multiple appointments throughout the month, you need to consider not only premium cost, but copayments and excess charges that will also factor into your plan cost.
+Medicare Supplement Plan N typically has an affordable premium, but you want to compare the premium to the next highest coverage level (Plan G) to see which plan would be most cost-efficient in the long run.
+If you have a high medical need and have multiple appointments throughout the month, you need to consider not only premium cost but copayments and excess charges that will also factor into your plan cost.